Covid safety guidance

 We all have a crucial role in keeping each other safe.
 Government advice is to remain cautious though many restrictions have been lifted.

 Having reviewed the Government guidelines and considered how we want our campus to feel for both staff and students, our aim is to work towards removing as many of the restrictions in place as possible, while ensuring that sufficient safety measures remain in place to provide reassurance to students and staff.

-The following list isn’t exhaustive but provides examples of how measures will begin to change over summer 2021 - but will hopefully provide you with an idea.
+The following list isn’t exhaustive but provides examples of how measures have changed for autumn 2021.

 - Face masks - we will no longer mandate the use of face masks in our buildings.
 However, staff and students are strongly encouraged to wear them in indoor environments for now, especially crowded areas.
 We know that some will want to continue to wear masks and we are supportive of that and ask everyone to respect this personal decision